-Our original intention was to drive traffic directly to a landing page and sell the course.
-It’s so valuable that a well-crafted sales letter could just take care of that.
+The campaign was to drive traffic directly to a landing page and sell a branding course.
+It’s an extremely valuable skill with a ton of buzz around it, so we knew that a well-crafted sales letter could sell the crap out of a course or program.

-We have seen this work and we’ve bought the courses that were sold directly off of a landing page.
+We have seen this work and we’ve bought the courses that were sold directly off of a landing page like we were building.

 The idea is very intriguing and attractive because it is very scalable.

-Something doesn’t quite feel right about this approach.
+But something didn’t quite feel right about the approach.